 A majority vote held with all IATSE represented crew.
 Vote to be monitored by an appointed Shop Steward.
+The IATSE shall be notified as soon as practicable prior to the vote of the crew.

 The shooting day will be 11.0 hours defined as starting at general crew call and ending at camera wrap.
 Hot food and assorted beverages will be made available to the crew beginning approximately four hours after general crew call.
 Pre-crew call employees will be provided a nondeductible meal.